 Where First Affirmative Amplifies Your Voice

-We vote your shares and talk directly to companies for sustainable change.
+We vote your shares and talk directly to companies for viable change.

 IMPACT: Request for Reporting on Lobbying Policies and Practices